Let’s connect!

 booklist

 It’s also nice to include one or two special writing assignments like a research paper or book report or other writing assignments.
-In the pockets of the notebook, I might stick bulletins from performances or orchestras they attended, certificates from camps or other events in which they participated.
+The pockets of the 3-ring binder are a good place to keep these.
+I might stick bulletins from performances or orchestras they attended, certificates from camps or other events in which they participated.

 tabs for portfolio